Note: The links in this post are affiliate links.

 Truth be told, I was quite skeptical because I knew the cable was supposed to be buried pretty deep and it was hard to imagine a weak radio signal being able to travel through several inches of soil.

 First, I turned off the circuit breaker to cut the power going to the existing outbuilding.
-After all, I didn’t want to be messing around with a live 240 volt power line!
+After all, I didn’t want to be messing around with a live 240 volt power line.
+This is a step you don’t want to skip!

-Next, I removed the front cover to the panel box inside the building and wrapped one end of a long wired around the cable coming into the panel box.
+Next, I removed the cover to the electrical panel box inside the building and wrapped one end of a long wired around the cable coming into the panel box.

 I then wrapped the other end of the wire around the plug wire on my push mower, then started the mower and allowed it to sit there idling.